 Someone in the Growing Generations’ admissions team is constantly reviewing surrogate and IP profiles to find pairings that work well on paper.
 This individual plays match maker.
 The pairings are often based on similarities in key areas including fetal reduction preferences, desired communication levels, and legal geographic compatibility.
 Once our “match maker” believes she has a match, you will receive the profile of the Intended Parent(s).

 Profile exchanges generally begin after all your paperwork has been received and the doctor has reviewed and approved your records.
 We may also have your pre-approval from New Life Agency around this time as well.
 As a rule, you will only receive one profile at a time.
 Once you receive and review the profile, you have a choice to accept or deny the opportunity to work with these intended parents.
 If you accept, your profile will then be sent on to the intended parents.

 The intended parents will then review your story, information, and pictures to decide if they’d like to work with you.
 They too will have the choice to accept or deny the potential match.
 As you will be aware that you’re being considered, the IPs are generally asked to provide us with an answer within 48 hours.

 Once the Intended Parents have accepted your profile, you’ll move on to your match meeting!

 The match meeting is a face to face encounter with the intended parents that you have agreed to work with.
-This meeting is often done in person, but can also be completed over live video conference.
-The latter is often the choice of international intended parents.
-Do note that even if you proceed with a video match meeting, Growing Generations requires an in person meeting prior to an embryo transfer.
+This meeting may be done in person, but more likely, will be completed over live video conference.

 During the meeting a Growing Generations’ employee will mediate and lead discussion between the two parties.
 Conversation will cover many of the things already discussed in your profile.
 Each side will also be given the opportunity to ask questions of one another.